370417/mar-refactor/FAQ.md

 > How do you enable character progress?
 An XP system?
 Some other form of leveling?
 Purely equipment-based?
 A combination of skills and items?

+Attributes

+* Life - How many hitpoints a character has.
+When these run out, it dies
+* Strength - Phyisical ability

 Skills

+Almost everything the player can do in Many a Rogue is a skill.
+For example, here is one of the player's starting skills:

+*Unarmed Combat*
+Trigger: Bump into an enemy
+Conditions: Have no weapon equipped
+Effect: Deal damage to the enemy equal to your strength

 Items